-My plans to take my kids to Disneyland Paris have been in the pipeline for a long time, and this summer it finally worked out as part of a larger road trip across France.
+My plans to take my kids to Disneyland Paris finally worked out in summer 2019 as part of a larger road trip across France.
 I committed to one-day only, which most Disney fans will tell you is not enough to do the park justice.
 However, in the midst of an epic heatwave with two excited youngsters (aged four and eight) in tow, one day seemed just the right amount to me!
 Here’s what our family of four spent on a one-day trip to Disneyland Paris.

 Transport: we travelled by car from south London to Serris.
 The outward Eurotunnel ticket, booked several months before, was £86.
 It was approx half a tank of petrol at around £30.
 As an indication, the return Eurotunnel booking (which we didn’t use for another two weeks) was £93, along with fuel and toll road costs.
 These costs have not been included in the totals here.

 Accommodation: £210.46 for two nights in a one-bedroom apartment through Airbnb.

 Tickets to Disneyland: £223 for one-day one-park tickets for two adults and two children (booked through Picniq).
 These tickets specified the date of entry and were non-flexible.

 Food for the journey: £13.55 for snack bars, fruit, sandwiches, crisps, mints and gum.
 In an attempt to be organised for the evening meal, we also included fresh pasta and sauce.

 On the ground